derrynknife/SurPyval/README.md

 | **Fleming-Harrington** | Non-Parametric | Yes | Right only | Left only |
 | **Turnbull** | Non-Parametric | Yes | Yes | Yes |

 SurPyval also offers many different distributions for users, and because of the flexible implementation adding new distributions is easy.
-The available distributions are:
+The currently available distributions are:

 | Distribution |
 | ---- |